Customer Service Lessons From a Snake Farmer

 Bill: “Good Question again!
 I have pens spread out all over 40 acres out back.”

 Employee: “How do you keep track of them?”

 Bill: “Now you’re getting it!
 I drive around all day in a golf cart to check the pens.”

 Employee: “So, how do you stay in touch with the office?”

 …and so it went.

-The good news is that those of us who are willing to truly engage the people around us, the future is bright indeed.
+The good news is that those who are willing to learn skills for truly engaging customers — and people in general — the future is bright indeed.
 And you never know when you might bump into a snake farmer who needs your services.